alzwded/JakVM/ASM.md

 .data
 -----

 These can be multiple.
 They are appended in the order they appear, noting that the .int section always comes first.
+Addresses of data entries are specified in brackets and shall support simple arithmetics.

 Format:
 ```